 Let us now move over to the Dracaena Care.
-They are often referred to as easy to care for houseplants but experience tells us that you can kill any houseplant and specifically knowing that you just ended an easy to care for houseplant doesn’t make it any better.
-So don’t worry, by reading the next section you will know everything you need to know to grow your Dracaena like a pro.
+They are often referred to as easy-to-care-for houseplants.
+Still, experience tells me that you can kill any houseplant, and specifically knowing that you just ended an easy-to-care-for houseplant doesn’t make it any better.
+So don’t worry; by reading the next section, you will know everything you need to know to grow your Dracaena like a pro.

 Let’s talk about how to best care for your plant.
 You will find essential information from what is the b best soil to how to pot up your plant.

 Make use of well-draining soil.
 You can use regular potting soil for your dragon tree.
 It is important that the soil is rich in organic matter.
 Ensure it never becomes soggy and water runs through the soil well.

 Medium indirect or filtered light is best, although they might be able to tolerate low light conditions.
 The Dracaena likes to be in semi-shade.
 Direct sun can hurt the plants’ leaves and cause burns.

 A curtain can achieve filtered light before a bright window.
 Smaller, thinner leaves might indicate that your plant doesn’t receive sufficient light.
 It will look its’ best in bright indirect light.

 The Dracaena plant has low water requirements.
 It is best to keep the soil moist but never soggy.
 Water thoroughly once a week until the water runs out of the pot by placing the pot into the sink or bathtub/shower.
 Some care guides recommend letting the Dracaena dry out between waterings.

 We do not recommend it as the dry soil may be a barrier.
 This is called the blanket effect and may prevent your plant from being watered sufficiently.